arjbingly/T2V_demo/README.md

 expense of compute.
 - Currently the demo only supports the use of a single MotionLoRA module and that too without contorl over its weight.
 - Only a few number of diffusion T2I models were tested on.
 - The UI is very basic and does not look the best.

+## Files

+- `animate-diff-app.py`: Streamlit app
+- `animate-diff-demo.py`: Sample script for AnimateDiff model
+- `animate-diff-lightning-demo.py`: Sample script for AnimateDiff-Lightning model